Bill Winters (gridiron football): Professional career

 Upon graduation, Winters attended a free agent tryout camp, and earned a contract as an offensive lineman with George Allen's Washington Redskins in 1976, but was released in training camp.
 In 1977, he signed with new head coach John McVay and the New York Giants, receiving a $5,000 bonus.
-He suffered a ruptured appendix on July 26 due to dehydration after playing more than sixty five plays in 95 degree heat during a controlled offensive scrimmage against the New York Jets.
+He suffered a ruptured appendix on July 26 due to dehydration during a controlled offensive scrimmage against the New York Jets.
 Winters was expected to make the final roster, with McVay stating on August 9 that "We're going to keep a spot open on our final roster for him," and "That's how much we think of him."
 On August 17, Winters was placed on the non-football related injury list by the Giants in the hopes of being activated onto the roster once healthy, but developed an infection (peritonitis) keeping him out for the remainder of the season.

 Winters was released the following year in training camp on August 15, and picked up on a five-day trial by the Montreal Alouettes of the CFL.
-He went on to start for head coach Joe Scannella at right tackle for the remainder of the season, which included six of the next eight regular season games, two playoff games, and the 66th Grey Cup.
-The following year, he was traded to the BC Lions during training camp and played in one preseason game for head coach Vic Rapp but suffered a knee injury during it.
+He started at right tackle for the remainder of the season, which included six of the next eight regular season games, two playoff games, and the 66th Grey Cup.
+The following year, he was traded to the BC Lions during training camp and played in one preseason game but suffered a knee injury during it.
 The injury required surgery and resulted in him being placed on injured reserve for the season.
 He spent the 1980 season rehabilitating his knee and started a career as a financial consultant, and legally shortened his name to Bill Winters.
 He went on to play two full seasons in the AFA, starting twelve games at center for the Orlando Americans in 1981, and thirteen games at right guard and right tackle for the Carolina Storm in 1982.
 The Storm went undefeated at 13–0 and won the American Bowl league championship that year.